Creating a great listing page

 Use screenshots that are distorted, are of low quality, or have overwhelming amounts of text.

-Tip: If your extension supports multiple locales, you can provide locale-specific screenshots as described in Internationalizing your app.
+Tip: If your extension supports multiple locales, you can provide locale-specific screenshots as described in Internationalize your extension.

 Promotional images: promo tiles and marquee image